wiltonlazary/lakeFS/docs/reference/commands.md

 ### lakectl abuse

+{% hint style="warning" %}
-**note:** This command is a lakeFS plumbing command.
+This command is a lakeFS plumbing command.
 Don't use it unless you're really sure you know what you're doing.
-{: .note .note-warning }
+{% endhint %}

 abuse a running lakeFS instance.
 See sub commands for more info.